-In this section you will find information about travel advice for new students before starting their course, and for continuing students who wish to travel during/after the course.
+In this section you will find information about travel advice for new students who are arriving for the first time to start their course.

-If you have never been to the UK before, the Welcome to Warwick programme run by Global Engagement can be a perfect way to introduce yourself to life in the UK: it provides airport pickup (from London Heathrow) and early enrolment, helps you tackle practical issues facing international students (opening a bank account, register with a doctor, Police Registration etc.), and gives you opportunity to discover UK learning style, local area, and meet new friends from across the world.
+If you are arriving in the autumn term (September/October), our Welcome Week can be a perfect way to introduce yourself to life in the UK: it provides bookable sessions for your first week in the UK and gives you the opportunity to discover UK learning styles, the local area, and to meet new friends from across the world.

 - Biometric Residence Permit (BRP) (if you already have one)

 - 'Decision Letter' from the Home Office confirming the grant of your visa (and where to collect your BRP card, if applicable)

 - Police Registration Certificate (if this was required for previous study in the UK).